 13. The competition and rules are governed by English law and any disputes will be subject to the exclusive jurisdiction of the English courts.

 14. In accordance with the Data Protection Act 1998, entrants’ details will be held on a secure database by Poetry on Loan and will not be released to any third party without entrants’ explicit and written consent.

 17. The prize for the adult winner will be a paid performance opportunity at a Poetry on Loan event.
+If this cannot be arranged before May 2021, a cash prize of £75 will be awarded.
 The prize for the young people’s winner will be in the form of book tokens.

 19. Details of the winners will be posted on the Poetry on Loan website.

 20. The competition closes on 1st September 2020, and any entries received after this date will be rejected.